Harlemz1stLad3/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-DOM stands for Document Object Model.
-Given that everything in Javascript is an object, the DOM creates a model of the HTML which we can then dynamically manipulate.
+Document Object Model is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.

  This is not the same as the actual HTML.
 Making dynamic changes to the DOM will not affect the HTML on the index.html page.

 DOM is the document object that script languages like Javascript are able to manipulate to make a website more functional.

 2. What is an event?

+Events are the way we users interact with the page.
+Any time there is some interaction by way of a mouse, keyboard, etc., the DOM creates and propagates an event object.

+This event object carries information about the event so that it may be handled at any point up the tree from the point of origin.

 An event refers to a number of interactions with the page.
 It could indicate when the page has loaded (i.e. the load event), a user has clicked or double clicked on something (click and dblclick respectively), etc. It could be called a "thing" that happens to an HTML element.